The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.

 (3) A physician licensed to practice medicine and surgery, a physician licensed to practice osteopathic medicine and surgery, a dentist licensed to practice dentistry, a podiatric physician and surgeon licensed to practice podiatric medicine and surgery, a licensed physician assistant or a licensed osteopathic physician assistant specifically approved to prescribe controlled substances by his or her state's medical quality assurance commission or equivalent and his or her supervising physician, an advanced registered nurse practitioner licensed to prescribe controlled substances, or a veterinarian licensed to practice veterinary medicine in any state of the United States.

-(gg) "Retail outlet" means a location licensed by the state liquor control board for the retail sale of useable marijuana and marijuana-infused products.
+(oo) "Retail outlet" means a location licensed by the state liquor and cannabis board for the retail sale of marijuana concentrates, useable marijuana, and marijuana-infused products.

-(ll) "Useable marijuana" means dried marijuana flowers.
-The term "useable marijuana" does not include marijuana-infused products.
+(tt) "Useable marijuana" means dried marijuana flowers.
+The term "useable marijuana" does not include either marijuana-infused products or marijuana concentrates.

-Effective date -- 2013 c 116: "This act is necessary for the immediate preservation of the public peace, health, or safety, or support of the state government and its existing public institutions, and takes effect immediately [May 1, 2013]."
-[2013 c 116 § 2.]
+"This act is necessary for the immediate preservation of the public peace, health, or safety, or support of the state government and its existing public institutions, and takes effect immediately [May 1, 2013]." [ 2013 c 116 § 2.

 (1) Allows law enforcement resources to be focused on violent and property crimes;